 It is a vestige of the old gold standard system.
 The rules of this system required that all banks, including central banks, hold gold as an asset.
 In the gold standard system (explanations below), resulting from the Bretton Woods agreements (explanations below), countries had to hold gold to support their currencies.
 The requirement disappeared with the collapse of the Bretton Woods agreements in 1973, but central banks continue to hold gold stocks.

 One reason is to protect the credibility of their currencies.
 Although the world has long since abandoned the gold standard, metal retains almost universal confidence.
-So if confidence in a country’s political or economic stability is shaken, gold can present itself as a trustee in its solvency.

 A second reason is to balance the portfolios of central banks.
 For example, Asian central banks hold huge reserves in dollar-denominated assets.
 If the dollar drops in value, the value of their reserves falls in tandem.
 Better to diversify by spreading the reserves on other assets.
 Gold has been the advantage of choice for central bankers as an alternative to the dollar and today, when the dollar goes down, gold is rising (usually) .